 In thinking about designating personnel for this exercise, companies should consider those involved in the sustainability, human rights or compliance departments, as well as others who work in such areas as procurement, merchandising, sourcing, and quality assurance.
 Departments from across the company, especially those with involvement and direct contact with suppliers, will help the process.

-Second, intermediaries and/or companies' Tier 1 suppliers should be involved.
+Intermediaries and/or companies' Tier One suppliers should also be involved.